shivalisahai/stocks-analysis/README.md

 ## Overview of Project

 In this project, we edited, or refactored, All stocks Analysis solution code from the green stock database, to loop through all the data at once in order to collect the same information.
-The purpose of this project is to determined whether refactoring our code successfully made the VBA script run faster.
+The purpose of this project is to determine whether refactoring our code successfully made the VBA script run faster.

 ## Results